 When you win your case, the manufacturer is legally required to pay for ALL legal costs and attorney fees.
 A good lemon law lawyer in California knows this and won’t ask you for anything out of pocket.
 Additionally, this puts the pressure on them to earn a speedy buyback.
 They will not take your case unless they think they can win.

-Totaling Up Incidental Costs
+2. Totaling Up Incidental Costs

-The ripple effect of a lemon can be pretty significant.
+The ripple effect of a lemon can be significant.
 These incidental costs would include everything like towing costs, cab fares, hotel stays, meals, repair expenses, lost wages, and so on.

-Filing a Claim for a Used Vehicle
+5. Filing a Claim for a Used Vehicle

 Owners of used vehicles may file a lemon law claim as long as the vehicle was sold with the balance of the manufacturer’s new car warranty.
-This is most common in vehicles sold certified pre-owned.
-Additionally, the lemon law will apply if the car is sold with a dealer warranty – which may be good for as little as 30 days after the purchase date or before 1,000 miles accrue on the odometer.
+This is most common in vehicles sold as certified pre-owned.
+Additionally, the lemon law will apply if the car is sold with a dealer warranty – which may be good for 30 days after the purchase date or before 1,000 miles accrue on the odometer.

 The dealer warranty should have been displayed on the buyer’s guide when you purchased the used vehicle.
-If the vehicle was NOT sold with a warranty, it should be clearly labeled that it was sold “as is”.
+If the vehicle was NOT sold with a warranty, it should be clearly labeled that it was sold “as is.”

-Now, in some instances, the buyer’s guide might not specify whether the vehicle is covered under warranty OR if it’s being sold “as is”.
+Now, in some instances, the buyer’s guide might not specify whether the vehicle is covered under warranty OR if it’s being sold “as is.”
 If there is no specification, the vehicle is automatically sold with an implied warranty of merchantability.
 Under CA law, this warranty may be good for at least 60 days after the purchase date.

 The window to file a claim for a used vehicle can be very small.
 The biggest challenge is simply taking action quickly.
 An experienced lemon law lawyer in California deals with used lemons every day.
-If you even have the slightest hunch your newly-acquired pre-owned vehicle is defective, don’t waste any time in starting the process!
+If you even have the slightest hunch your newly-acquired pre-owned vehicle is defective, don’t waste any time in starting the California lemon law process!